+Undetectable to police.
 Most people don't need an "invisible" radar detector, experts say: Radar detectors are perfectly legal in most states.
-However, they are illegal in some localities and for drivers of large commercial trucks.
-The Escort RedLine is one of two under-$1,000 radar detectors that manage to elude police radar-detector detectors in tests.
-The other is the Beltronics STi Magnum (*Est. $150) -- a very similar detector (both are made by the same company) that costs a little less.
-Both units are among the best at detecting radar in tests, too, even at long range or behind hills.
-The RedLine holds the edge in reviews simply because it has been tested more; as of this update, the Magnum had just hit the market as a replacement for the perennially top-rated Beltronics STi Driver.
-Still, for most drivers, experts say the top-rated Escort Passport 9500ix (*Est. $500) is the best choice.
-It isn't invisible, but the 9500ix has something the RedLine and STi Driver don't -- a GPS chip that allows the 9500ix to know where speed cameras, red-light cameras and speed traps are, and it can warn you in advance to slow down.
+However, they are illegal in some localities and in large commercial trucks.
+The Escort RedLine is one of two under-$1,000 radar detectors that elude police radar-detector detectors in tests.
+The other is the Beltronics STi Magnum (Est. $480) -- a very similar detector (both are made by the same company) that costs a little less.
+Although it lacks a GPS false-alarm filter and red-light/speed camera database, the RedLine is compatible with Escort Live (Est. $40) , an optional app that allows the RedLine to use your smartphone's GPS.
+However, not everyone that uses the app is completely pleased with it.

-Review: Escort RedLine Ultimate Performance Dual-Antenna Radar Detector, Contributors to Amazon.com
+Escort RedLine Radar Detector, Contributors to Amazon.com, As of September 2013

 The Escort RedLine is a top-rated radar detector here, earning an overall score of 4.1 out of 5 stars in about 100 reviews.
 Most owners are thoroughly satisfied, but the RedLine has gotten some bad reviews lately from customers who say the unit stopped working and that Escort was no help.